If you hold personal information on your IT systems then you need to ensure this data is secure.

 Write encryption/archiving functions for your transactional data so you do not hold customer data beyond legal retention periods.

 Write new solutions using the ‘Privacy by Design’ methodology – to prioritise privacy and data protection compliance from the start when a new system is being developed.

 Over 10% of our staff are qualified to GDPR Practitioner level.
 We understand and work with business-critical applications and the data within those applications every day – it’s what we do!

 Read our blog post ‘GDPR – Are you ready?’ here

 Get in touch

-Want to learn more about how we can help with preparing your business for GDPR?
+Want to learn more about how we can help your business with GDPR compliance?
 Then get in touch with our team today.